 ID models are normally employed in conjunction with ISD models (van Merriënboer, 1997, pp 2-3).
 The ISD process keeps the entire training, development, or educational process on the correct path to reach the learning goals, while one or more ID models are used in conjunction that best supports the learning process being designed.

 For example, you might use both ADDIE to ensure you reach your goal and 4C/ID to design the parts of the learning processes that require complex problem solving.
 This allows ISD to be similar to plug-and-play, in that you plug the needed ID theory into the ISD model as this example shows:

 There are three types of learning strategies in Instruction Design — organizational, delivery, and management (Reigeluth, 1983):

 Organizational strategies are broken down on the micro or macro level so that the lesson may be properly arranged and sequenced.
 Some methods for performing this can be found at Sequencing and Structuring Learning Modules.

 Delivery strategies are concerned with the decisions that affect the way in which information is transferred to the learners.
 Delivery is the means of communicating and transferring a learning process to the learners.
 For example, you can deliver a lesson in the classroom or via elearning.
 This is similar to the concept of media.
 Some methods of delivery are:

 Management strategies involve the decisions that help the learners interact with the learning activities in order that they may increase their knowledge and skills.
 Some of the strategies are:

-Recently, there has been some movement to call Instructional Design “Learning Design,” with the premise that this will focus the process more on the learners rather than the content.
-However, this has been criticized by others as we cannot design learning because it is the outcome of good instruction, rather we can only design the instruction, which is a process.
+Recently, there has been a strong movement to call Instructional Design “Learning Design,” with the premise that this will focus the process more on the learners rather than the content.
+However, others have criticized this because we cannot design learning as it is the outcome of good instruction, rather we can only design the instruction, which is a process.